Maple Oat Crisp Cereal

 www.aspoonfullofyum.com

-8 responses to “Maple Oat Crisp Cereal”
+8 thoughts on “Maple Oat Crisp Cereal”

-3. Good morning!
+1. Good morning!
 Just a little note to let you know we have *featured* this post today on the Art of Home-Making Mondays at Strangers & Pilgrims on Earth 🙂 Thank you for linking up with us!

 1. Hi Jes!
 I’m so pleased to be featured on your link up!
 I always enjoy the array of ideas and inspiration posted at your “home”.

-Katelyn Fougere
+2. Katelyn Fougere

 This sounds delicious!
 I am such a morning person and am always looking for new breakfast ideas to make my mornings a whole lot better and more satisfying!
 Definitely am going to try this recipe out 🙂